leric2/GROMORA-harmo/documentation/run_calibration.md

 ### 8. Run a tipping curve (run_tipping_curve)

-Only for instruments working with tipping curve as main calibration scheme.
+This functions has different goal depending on the instruments.
+For the ones working with tipping curve as main calibration scheme, this is where the main opacity used for the calibration is computed.
 For more information, see the functions for MIAWARA-C written by Franzisca.

+For the instruments working with a hot-cold calibration scheme, this function is used to extract the data of the tipping curve calibrations during the day.
+For GROMOS, we also make a short estimation of the tropospheric opacity here.
+Otherwise, the computation of the opacity is done at a later stage, using the hot and cold value from the calibration.

+At the end, this functions stores all the tipping curve data within a sub-structure in *logFile*.

 ---